 One child holds a parasol, another a wooden hoop, though both are too distracted to play.
 A smartly-dressed showman in bowler hat hands out leaflets advertising the film's screening.

 FOR 7 WEEKS IN SUMMER 2018 WE HAD A POP UP HERITAGE CENTRE AT 55 HOUGH LANE, LEYLAND.

-CLICK ON THE BUTTON FOR DETAILS
+CLICK ON THE BUTTON ABOVE

 This page will feature recent queries from members of the Society and visitors to the website.